tne-lab/crossing-detector/README.md

 ### Additional settings (in visualizer window)

-* Threshold randomization (chooses a new threshold for each event, within the provided range)
+* Threshold randomization (chooses a new threshold for each event, uniformly at random within the provided range)

+* Use a continuous channel as the threshold (compared with the input channel sample-by-sample)

 * Cross-threshold jump size limit (does not fire an event if the difference across threshold is too large in magnitude; useful for filtering out wrapped phase jumps, for example)